Yoliani/Yoliani/README.md

 **About Me:**

 - 👀 I’m interested in programming
-- 🌱 I’m currently learning React, Next and Rust
+- 🌱 I’m currently learning React Js, Next Js and Rails
 - 💞️ I’m looking to collaborate on google
 - 📫 How to reach me edrayoca@gmail.com